alari/play-wished/README.md

 Simple wrapper for Play Framework 2 in-app exceptions

-How do you handle exceptions in your Play application?
+How do you handle unwished paths in your Play application?
 -----------

 You may wrap your syncronous code with try-catch in every action or in business layer.